sgar06/RNAseq-Analisis/README.md

 bedops | | conda install -c bioconda bedops |

 ## Decarga del genoma de referencia y el archivo de anotaciones de la especie *Homo sapiens*
-Primero descarga del genoma re ferencia
+**Primero descarga del genoma referencia**
 So we need to firstly retrieve the reference genome.
 Specifically for the example data set, we need a human reference genome.
 Búsqueda:  UCSC Genome Browser o herramienta HISAT2
 Si el genoma no está indexado, indexación con hisat2-build El genoma de referencia se puede buscar en la base de Ensembl o en [HISAT2](http://daehwankimlab.github.io/hisat2/)
 In the download page, data are grouped by species.
 At the Index section, you can see the links of different genome data such as human genome.
 At the human section, you can see the links of different human genome data, which are further grouped by different human reference genome versions.
 Here we want to the newest human reference genome (GRCh38/hg38).
 We need the [GRCh38 genome](https://genome-idx.s3.amazonaws.com/hisat/grch38_genome.tar.gz)
 Descargar el genoma de referencia hg38_genome.tar.gz (o GRCh38) y descomprimir
 ```console
 cd Reference_genome